Search Easy Food Dehydrating

 How to Dehydrate Meat Using Fresh Ground Beef

+Make sure you break up clumps as you go, just as you would when making chili.
 This makes your ground beef much easier to dehydrate and rehydrate more evenly.

 Ground beef is really easy because it's already ground into pretty much uniformly sized pieces.